tawaunl/personal_site/content/experiences/expereince.md

 active: true

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
-weight: 40
+weight: 10

-title: Experience
+title: Experiences
 subtitle:

 # Date format for experience